NehaReddy6815/Krishyakriti-BE/backend/database/README.md

 - `data.json` - example file you can replace with your own resource array for import.
 - `farmerData.js` - script to insert farmer contact data (uses `Farmer` model).
 - `check.js` - simple script to print existing `Resource` documents for verification.
+- `loadResources.js` - loads every JSON file in `database/data/` into the `resources` collection (clears existing resources first).
+- `import.js` - reads `backend/database/data.json` and upserts resources into the `resources` collection.
+- `data.json` - example file you can replace with your own resource array for import.
+- `farmerData.js` - script to insert farmer contact data (uses `Farmer` model).
+- `check.js` - simple script to print existing `Resource` documents for verification.

 How to configure
 1. Copy `.env.example` from the `backend` folder to `backend/.env` and set `MONGO_URI`.